kintsugi-programmer/kintsugi-stack-fullstack-webdev-foundations/README.md

 - After completing the course you will be in a position where you can simply jump straight into the documentation for anything you are trying to learn.
 Reading the documentation is the best way to learn any tooling.
 - The skills you will gain from completing This Repo will be the foundation that you will be building upon for years and decades to come.
 - If you come out of the course thinking that you need another course like this one to learn something like Python, then you either don’t believe in yourself or you haven’t taken away the important ideas that are covered in this course.
-- The last lesson of this course will give you an opportunity to choose between a Full Stack JavaScript and Full Stack Rails path, both designed to further develop the foundation established in this course.
+- The last lesson of this course of [The Odin Project](https://www.theodinproject.com/),It will give you an opportunity to choose between a Full Stack JavaScript and Full Stack Rails path, both designed to further develop the foundation established in this course.
 - maintained by professionals
   - We have chosen some of the best resources available
   - If there are no good resources, we write our own.